agargaro/three.ez/README.md

 main.createView({ scene, camera: new PerspectiveCameraAuto(70).translateZ(1) }); // create the view to be rendered
 ```

-This library has only one dependency: `three.js r151+`.

 ## ✅ Why three.ez?

 - Program the logic of your `Object3D` more quickly and intuitively